Guides

 Bonus: Create New Content

 Another way to get Wikipedia backlinks is to add new content to existing Wikipedia pages.
-By doing so, you can add context that’s relevant to your and your link, and naturally weave it in.
+By doing so, you can add context that’s relevant to your target page and create space for your link.

 Some of the key guidelines to follow are: